MrLogEN/hangman/README.md

 # Run the client
 java -jar client/target/client-version.jar
 ```
+> [!WARNING]\
-> Warning: The server must be started before the client, otherwise the client has nothing to connect to.
+> The server must be started before the client, otherwise the client has nothing to connect to.

 ## Development
 We enforce certain styling rules using PMD and Checkstyle.